TaoussD/EbEEMGARCH/README.md

 ## Installation

-The package can be installed via this command in a R console ([devtools](https://github.com/hadley/devtools) is required)
+The package can be installed from the sources available on the repo via this command in a R console ([devtools](https://github.com/hadley/devtools) and [Rtools](https://cran.r-project.org/bin/windows/Rtools/) are required)
 ```R
 library(devtools)
 install_github(EbEEMGARCH, TaoussD)